Find Affordable College Courses

 Dickinson, ND

-A rank of #2 on this year’s list means Dickinson State University is a great value for general agriculture students working on their bachelor’s degree.
-Located in the town of Dickinson, DSU is a public college with a small student population.
+Out of the 2 schools in North Dakota that were part of this year’s ranking, Dickinson State University landed the # 2 spot on the list.
+Located in the town of Dickinson, DSU is a public school with a small student population.

-Read full report on General Agriculture at Dickinson State University
+Full General Agriculture at Dickinson State University Report

 Best Value General Agriculture Colleges in the Plains States Region